Products must be brand new, with a similar guarantee and in stock

 Moving coil, moving magnet

-Types of phono cartridge.
-Moving coil cartridges generally require a special phono stage and are found in high-end systems.
-Moving coil cartridges generally have a flatter, more accurate response, but do not have replaceable styli, unlike the moving magnet option.
+Types of phono cartridge for your turntable.
+Moving Coil cartridges generally require a special phono stage and are found in high-end systems.
+Moving Coil cartridges generally have a flatter, more accurate response, but do not have replaceable styli, unlike the more cost effective Moving Magnet option.
+Whichever type of cartridge you use, it’s important to match to the correct type of phono pre-amp (MM or MC).

 If you want to play DVD’s from America, or most places outside Europe for that matter, you’ll need a multi-region DVD player.
 Discs are encoded in 6 different regions (with the UK falling into region 2).
 A standard DVD player will only play region 2 discs.